 In Year 2 the structure of the day will be quite similar to that of Year 1, with a few changes.
-Mrs Mills will be in class every morning alongside Mrs Tracey.
-The children will learn to be much more independent with their learning.
+Mrs Norman will continue to be in class every morning and Mrs Alfredson will be in class on a Tuesday, Wednesday and Thursday afternoon.
+In Year 2 the children will learn to be much more independent with their learning.

 They will need to remember to hand in their Home Contact Books every morning and collect their Homework every Monday.
 This is encouraging the children to develop greater independence in organising themselves for the day ahead and ensuring that they have everything they need at home-time.
 This is a process that we believe the children are ready for and will actually find quite grown up and exciting!

 Book bags and Home Contact Books need to be brought to school every day.
 Home contact books will be checked by Mrs Norman every Monday, Wednesday and Friday.
 If the children have a note that we need to see, they will need to hand their home contact book into the ‘Home contact book box’ which will be put out every morning.
 This is a good way to start developing the children’s independence.
 However, if there is a particularly urgent letter or note, then this can be passed to the adult on duty at the side door.
 If you have a concern or a more detailed query, it is preferable to speak to me after school or at another mutually convenient time.

 Please write the title of the book and date in the contact book each time your child brings a new book home and make a note of when the book is complete.
 This helps us keep track of how regularly the children are changing their books.
 A brief comment on their reading experience is useful but is not always necessary.
 As the children are now in Year 2, it would be lovely to see the children writing these comments themselves.